-There is, therefore, a certain leaning towards “development-oriented” studies–this does however not mean that other fields (cultural, philosophic, linguistic, etc.) cannot be of significance for a country and are ruled out.
+There is, therefore, a certain leaning towards “development-oriented” studies.This does however not mean that other fields (cultural, philosophic, linguistic, etc.) cannot be of significance for a country or are ruled out.

 Worth of Award

-- come from a developing or emerging country in Africa, Asia, the Middle East or Latin America
+- are a national from, and currently reside in, a developing or transition country in Africa, Asia, the Middle East or Latin America.

-- have a university degree and professional experience from your home country
+- have obtained a higher education degree and already have work experience in your home country.

 How to Apply

 - The first request is placed through filling the application questionnaire and sending it to the KAAD offices.

 - Normally documents are submitted to the committee of the applicant’s home country.
 In the course of the application process, more documents need to be provided by the applicant and the KAAD-Partner-Committees are involved.

 - If the pre-selection process has been positive for the applicant, the application is passed on to an independent selection board, which sits twice per year (in March and in September).